Anton Chigurh: In popular culture

-In February 2008, Saturday Night Live made a skit about Chigurh in its episode named There Will Be Blood, Fred Armisen played the role.
-In May 2009, a Chigurh-inspired character appeared in one of the episodes of The Simpsons.
+In a February 2008 episode of Saturday Night Live, Fred Armisen played Chigurh in a sketch parodying the film There Will Be Blood.
+In May 2009, a Chigurh-inspired character appeared in "Waverly Hills, 9-0-2-1-D'oh", an episode of The Simpsons.
 He was named "inspector" and was seen flipping coins in the episode, he also used an air gun to clean Homer Simpson's parking space.
-In 2010, Chris Jericho, Canadian professional wrestler, said that he stopped his 2-year hiatus from wrestling after watching the movie and being "inspired" by Chigurh.
-In one of the episodes of South Park, named "Band in China", Winnie the Pooh is killed by Randy Marsh; the killing was identical to the scene of Chigurh strangling a police officer in the movie.
+In 2010, Chris Jericho, Canadian professional wrestler, said that he ended his 2-year hiatus from wrestling after watching the movie and being "inspired" by Chigurh.
+In the South Park episode "Band in China", Winnie the Pooh is killed by Randy Marsh; the killing was identical to the scene of Chigurh strangling a police officer in the movie.

 In 2019, Hong Kong-based artist Stephen Case drew caricature paintings from every movie made by Coen brothers.
 The paintings included Chigurh.
 A deepfake video of Chigurh was uploaded on YouTube in the same year.
 It altered his face to look like Arnold Schwarzenegger and also changed his accent.
 In 2020, comedian Kevin James made a parody video of the movie, where he pretended to talk with Chigurh during the coin toss scene.
-In 2024, JD Vance, vice-president of US, quoted one of Chigurh's lines in a post on X, namely the line Chigurh said when he killed Carson Wells in a hotel room.
-HuffPost said that that possibly, Vance quoted the line because he thinks Chigurh is a good guy, or to align himself more closely to Trump, who mentioned Hannibal Lecter, fictional serial killer, multiple times during his campaign.
+In 2024, JD Vance, then vice president-elect of the US, quoted one of Chigurh's lines - "If the rule you followed brought you to this, of what use was the rule?" - in a post on X.